 All of these claims were debunked over time, including the hair loss claim, which completely lacks scientific evidence.
 However, in some distant corners of the web, these claims have survived until this day and often are based on pseudo-scientific facts.
 Let’s look at each of them.

-This old claim goes like this: masturbation raises the body’s testosterone production, which in turn fuels the production of dihydrotestosterone (DHT).
-Excessive DHT production is the primary driver of male pattern baldness (which afflicts ~80 percent of Caucasian men) because it damages hair follicles.
+The old claim goes like this: masturbation raises the body’s testosterone production, which in turn fuels the production of dihydrotestosterone (DHT).
+Excessive DHT production damages hair follicles, and is the primary driver of male pattern baldness (which afflicts ~80 percent of men by age 50).

-Most of the above statement is true.
 Testosterone conversion into DHT is a driver of male pattern baldness.
 However, several studies have shown that masturbation doesn’t increase the body’s testosterone levels in any way.
-Comparing men with a normal sex life to voluntarily abstinent men or men with sexual dysfunction, there was no measurable difference in testosterone levels observed.
+Comparing men with a normal sex life to men who are abstinent, or to men with sexual dysfunction, there was no measurable difference in testosterone levels observed.

-There’s some inconclusive research indicating that the release of a hormone called oxytocin may increase the testosterone-to-DHT conversion process.
-Oxytocin, aka the “love hormone” is released not just during sex but in response to any sort of romantic stimuli, like talking to or looking at a woman you like.
-So, if oxytocin causes DHT production, it can’t be only blamed on masturbation.
-But, again, there is not yet enough evidence available that oxytocin significantly raises DHT levels and speeds up pattern hair loss.
+There’s some inconclusive research indicating that the release of a hormone called oxytocin may increase testosterone-to-DHT conversion.
+Oxytocin, aka the “love hormone”, is released not just during sex, but in response to any sort of romantic stimuli.
+This includes talking to or looking at a woman you like.
+There is not however, enough evidence available, to implicate oxytocin as a cause of accelerated hair loss.

-To put thing is perspective: the average hamburger gives your body about 12g of protein.
+To put thing is perspective, the average hamburger gives your body about 12g of protein.
 Each semen discharge contains about 0.18g of protein.
-So, you’d need to come some improbable 65 times to work off that hamburger.
-On average we eat some 80-90g of protein every day.
-Even vegans have been found to get almost 70g of protein.
+So, you’d need to ejaculate an improbable 65 times to work off that hamburger.
+On average we eat 80-90g of protein every day.
+Even vegans have been found to get almost 70g of protein daily.

 The hamburger example should make it very clear that it’s impossible for masturbation to cause a protein deficiency.

-That said, excessive masturbation can have adverse effects, especially in combination with high-speed internet, causing overstimulation, decreased libido, erectile dysfunction and even depression.
-This has become increasingly evident over the past two decades with the advent of hardcore 24/7 internet porn.
-Young men in particular often suffer from such neural overstimulation.
+That said, excessive masturbation can have adverse effects, especially in combination with high-speed internet and the availability of 24/7 porn.
+The resulting overstimulation can lead to desensitization, decreased libido, erectile dysfunction and even depression.
+This has become increasingly evident over the past two decades.
+Young men in particular may suffer the effects of such neural overstimulation.
 If you are concerned about the frequency of your masturbation habit or find it increasingly difficult to get aroused, talk to a doctor or psychiatrist about it.